August 25, 2025 (3mo ago) — last updated November 12, 2025 (14d ago)

 Reframe Your Negative Stories

 If you think, “If I give this presentation, I’ll humiliate myself,” pause and challenge it.
 Ask: “What’s a more realistic outcome?
-Have I successfully presented before?
+Have I presented successfully before?
 What’s the absolute worst that could happen, and could I survive it?”

 Building a Resilient and Courageous Mindset